m24murray/development-workflows-for-agentic-ai/implementation-prompt.md

   * Approx. cost in dollars
   * API time (time spent processing)
   * Wall time (real world time to implement this iteration)

+Each iteration should also contain a checklist for the following items:
+- Development complete
+- Files linted
+- Unit tests passing
+- Implementation plan updated
+- Readme updated
+- Changes commited and pushed